News

 Lesson 1 – Lesson 6

-3. Can interact fluently with native speakers.
+3. Interact fluently with native speakers.

-5000 Band B (Level 4)- Band C (Level 5) Level 6 Advanced-low B2-C1
+5000 Band B (Level 4)- Band C (Level 5) Level 5-6 Advanced-low B2-C1

 Level 8 【Book 5】(Teacher’s Choice)